[Ad – This post is in collaboration with Betta Living.]

-Along with having a larger space the main reason for adding a dormer is that we’ll be able to add a much more generous en-suite bathroom as well as a walk-in wardrobe which I’ve been dreaming about ever since moving in and crawling up to see what the loft looked like.
+Along with having a larger space, the main reason for adding a dormer is that we’ll be able to add a much more generous en-suite bathroom and a walk-in wardrobe that I’ve been dreaming about ever since moving in and crawling up to see what the loft looked like.

 I know our home isn’t small, but we tend to struggle with clothes storage (or we have too many clothes!).
 We seem to have stuff everywhere and an area of our home that we don’t ever show is the corner of our bedroom where Jan has what feels like hundreds of shirts on an open clothes rail.

 You can see why we’re so keen on having a generous master bedroom and more importantly a walk-in wardrobe!